The design of our church was inspired by the churches and architecture of Assisi, the home of St. Francis.

-Other Franciscan symbols and references are used in the worship center.
-The “burning sun and silver moon” referenced in St. Francis’ Canticle of the Sun is painted on the ceiling of the cupola.
+Other Franciscan symbols and references used in the worship center include the “burning sun and silver moon” referenced in St. Francis’ Canticle of the Sun and is painted on the ceiling of the cupola.
 The canticle itself is inscribed on the bulkhead surrounding the worship center.
 Portions of the ceiling above the worship area, painted deep cobalt blue with gold leaf stars, and the border recall the brilliant fresco ceilings of the Basilica in Assisi.

-As you enter the worship center from the gathering space, you see the rock, of carnelian granite, which designates the baptismal pool.
-Blessing ourselves with the holy water at the rock bring s to mind our baptismal commitment and reminds us that Baptism is our entrance into the Church.
-In the same way, being sprinkled with holy water during the Mass calls to mind our baptismal commitment.
+As you enter the worship center from the Gathering Space, you see the rock, of carnelian granite, which designates the baptismal pool.
+Blessing ourselves with the holy water brings to mind our baptismal commitment and reminds us that Baptism is our entrance into the Church.

 The altar and ambo are made of the same carnelian granite as the rock of the baptismal pool, linking the celebration of Baptism with the proclamation of God’s word in the Sacred Scriptures and the celebration of the Eucharist.

-Our worship space features a chapel where the Blessed Sacrament is reserved in the tabernacle.
+Our worship center features a chapel where the Blessed Sacrament is reserved in the tabernacle.
 The sacrament is reserved to be taken to the sick.
-It is also a place where we may come for quiet prayer and meditation.
-People may come to the chapel (outside of times when Mass is being celebrated) to spend time in prayer in the presence of Jesus in the Blessed Sacrament.
+It is also a place where we may come for quiet prayer and meditation (outside of times when Mass is being celebrated) to spend time in the presence of Jesus in the Blessed Sacrament.
 A sanctuary lamp burns continuously near the tabernacle indicating the Lord’s presence.

 Our most prominent icon is the San Damiano cross, which hangs above the altar.
 This is a replica of the icon cross which hangs in Santa Chiarra (St. Clare) Church in Assisi.